SACOG/Regional-Monitoring/README.md

         2) Processing
         3) Data Visualization
         4) Exporting to Dashboard

       *Steps 2-4 are specific processing steps for SACOG specific indicators
 - Data sources without an API available: TIMS, DOF, RTIS, Zillow, ... (technically, Zillow has an API, SACOG just doesn't meet the terms of use requirements)
+      - These data sources typically have one script, since we typically do not collect as much data and no "importing" step necessary

 (2) __config__ folders:
 - There is an overall config folder and a subsequent config folder for the data sources that have an API